HTTP-RPC/Kilo/README.md

 * If the target type is `java.time.Instant`, `java.time.LocalDate`, `java.time.LocalTime`, or `java.time.LocalDateTime`, the value is converted to a string and parsed using the appropriate `parse()` method.
 * If the target type is `java.util.List` or `java.util.Map`, the value is wrapped in an adapter of the same type that automatically adapts its sub-elements.

-Otherwise, the target is assumed to be a bean interface, and the value is assumed to be a map.
-The return value is a proxy implementation of the given interface that maps accessor methods to entries in the map.
-Property values are adapted as described above. `Object` methods such as `toString()` are delegated to the underlying map.
+Otherwise, the target is assumed to be a bean, and the value is assumed to be a map:

+* If the target is an interface, the return value is a proxy implementation of the given interface that maps accessor methods to entries in the map. `Object` methods are delegated to the underlying map.
+* If the target is a concrete type, an instance of the type is dynamically created and populated using the entries in the map.

+In either case, property values are adapted as described above.

-For example, given the following interface:
+For example, given this interface:

 ```java
 public interface TreeNode {